joelgardner/baseline/readme.md

 - `make` will install npm dependencies for both `client` and `server`
 - `make install-client` will install npm dependencies for `client`
 - `make install-server` will install npm dependencies for `server`
-- `make run-server-development` will start the Node.js server
+- `make run-dev-server` will start the Node.js server
 - `make run-webpack-dev-server` will start the WebpackDevServer, which is handy for quick `bundle.js` compilation times during development.